eclab/grains/ruckus/README.md

 #### DIGITAL OUT (D)
 [UNUSED]
 #### POT 1
-12DB Filter Cutoff Frequency
+12DB Filter Cutoff Frequency, or Scale

 [If CV is unused, set the switch to MAN]
 #### POT 2
-12DB Resonance
+12DB Resonance, or Shifrt

 [If CV is unused, set the switch to MAN]
 #### POT 3
-Filter Choice: White, Pulse, Low Pass, High Pass, Band Pass
+Noise Type: White, Pulse, Low Pass, High Pass, Band Pass, Random Sample and Hold, Input Sample and Hold, Input Track and Hold